danthe1st/maven-packaging-samples/README.md

 ### Notable alternatives not included

 This repository does not include include the following packaging methods for applications:
-- nested JAR files: It is possible to distribute applications as a single JAR file containing the JAR files of dependencies instead of extracting them.
-This combines the advantages of [having the dependencies in a subdirectory](./multijar) and [fat JARs](./fat-jar) (including the option to use JPMS).
 - Framework specific packaging: Frameworks like Spring Boot sometimes have their own ways of packaging applications.